R4WLYX/CALC-Emulator/README.md

 Example ASC code.
 -
-Other example code can be found in the "example" folder.
+Example code can be found in the "<a href="CALC-Emulator/example">example</a>" folder.

 Downloads.
 -